 Research and Analysis

 Research that previously required hours of reading, note-taking, and synthesis now takes minutes with AI assistance.
-The most effective approach: define your research question precisely, use AI to build an initial synthesis, then verify the key claims against primary sources and add your own analysis and judgment.
+The most effective approach: define your research question precisely, use AI to build an initial synthesis, then verify key claims against primary sources and add your own analysis and judgment.
+For competitive analysis, AI can scan publicly available information — earnings calls, press releases, job postings, product announcements — and synthesize patterns far faster than any individual researcher.

 Writing and Communication

 The productivity gains in writing are among the most documented.
 GitHub's productivity research on AI-assisted coding found 55% faster task completion — and similar gains appear in prose writing when professionals use AI thoughtfully.
+High-value writing use cases include: first drafts of reports, proposals, and presentations; adapting content for different audiences; editing for clarity and tone consistency; and generating options when you are unsure how to phrase something sensitive or complex.

 Meeting Preparation and Follow-Up